-In business continuity management, a solution may be developed for the short-, medium- or long-term.
-Ideally, the business continuity plan contains instructions at all three levels, as the duration of the adverse event is difficult to predict, varies according to the type of event, and the period of the associated consequences may extend much longer than the event itself.
+In the context of business continuity management, solution may be developed for the short-, medium- or long-term.
+Ideally, the business continuity plan contains instructions at all three levels, as the duration of the adverse event is difficult to predict, varies according to the type of event, and the duration of the associated consequences may extend much longer than the event itself.

-As with any risk management strategy, the business continuity plan should ideally contain actions related to the response to an event and any steps which could potentially mitigate the risk.
-A resilient organization will also adapt quickly to the risk landscape, which could change during events unfolding.
+As with any risk management strategy, the business continuity plan should ideally contain not only actions related to the response to an event, but any actions which could potentially mitigate the risk.
+A resilient organization will also adapt quickly to the risk landscape, which could change during unfolding of events.

-The response to any event should be carefully documented to allow the organization to learn, adapt and be better prepared, not only for a future similar event but for any potential loss trigger (disruptive event).
+The response to any event should be carefully documented to allow the organization to learn, adapt and be better prepared, not only to a future similar event, but to any potential loss trigger (disruptive event).